mgheisar/mgheisar.github.io/_pages/about.md

 ---

-Since September 2021 I am a postdoc in the Computational Bioimaging and BioInformatics group at École normale supérieure / PSL University with Auguste Genovesio.
+Since September 2021 I am a postdoc in the Computational Bioimaging and BioInformatics group at École normale supérieure / PSL University working with Auguste Genovesio.
 Currently, I am working on developing deep learning methods to improve the spatial resolution of microscopy images.

 I did my PhD at the Inria research center in Rennes, under the supervision of Teddy Furon and Laurent Amsaleg, which I defended in July 2021.
 I was a member of the LinkMedia research team, which is focused on extracting and representing information from multimedia.